 – How to occupy the hours that you are stuck at home with your kiddo

 – And lots more!

 Go to okaycon.com for details (and also to watch starting next week!)

 You are not alone.

 If you’ve got questions or just feel like you cannot go on, email me and we can talk about it (I share my email address in today’s episode)!

 Join my Weekly Parenting Newsletter group for support, good information, and ideas for staying sane right now: weturnedoutokay.com/weekly

-Get the extra support and encouragement you need right now by joining our private coaching community, the Ninja Parenting Community – at the Friends & Family rate, $1 for your whole first month – at weturnedoutokay.com/joinNPC
+Get the extra support and encouragement you need right now by joining our private coaching community, the Ninja Parenting Community – at a special “pandemic first aid for parents” rate – at weturnedoutokay.com/joinNPC

 Also, lots of hugs coming your way from me!